search blog

 MOSS 2007: Customize the Search Result (using XSLT) - Part 3 - Customize using SharePoint Designer 2007

-After being rather busy the last couple of weeks due to taking the SharePoint Certifications as well as tutoring some MOSS 2007 Development around the country it has finally begun to lighten up again.
-Being the geeky nerd that I am (Yeah, like you aint?), of course the first thing that comes to my mind is to complete the two articles about customizing the Search Results Page with a third post on the subject which will show you a trick to use SharePoint Designer to generate your custom XSLT.
+The third post in a series of customizing the search results for SharePoint (MOSS) 2007.
 These posts are by no means any in-depth articles on the subject, but rather a pointer to get you started on the journey.
-If there's interest to create a more in-depth article series about the subject, don't hesitate to contact me using the contactlink from my blog or leave a comment to this post.
+If there’s interest to create a more in-depth article series about the subject, don’t hesitate to contact me using the contactlink from my blog or leave a comment to this post.

 Please refer to the previous articles if you have any questions about editing the xslt for your Search Result.
 They can be found here: